 “Rhymes with bacon, which we don’t eat.
 Because we’re vegan…” sang Rose, as we stood on the train platform, eager to begin our evening.
 We bristled with anticipation, and the warmth of a shared bottle of Prosecco–a welcome sensation in the brisk Berlin air that was chilling the train platform.
 Tonight was to be my formal introduction into the world of the famed Berlin nightclubs that Rose adores.
 Though it’s still not really my scene (despite my love of dancing), I was eager to traverse the dark corners of the nightclubs, as well as participate ever so slightly in the local drinking culture.

-Oh matzoh balls; the quintessential Passover delicacy.
-For the past few years, I’ve been on a quest to create the perfect vegan matzoh ball.
-The first recipe I tried used tofu—which I prefer not use being Ashkenazi—to replace the egg.
-The matzoh balls definitely held up well, but I found them to be rather dense, and I would have preferred a matzoh ball with a fluffier consistency.
-But then, it was no matter, since I was just excited to be eating matzoh balls for the first time in several years.
+Oh, matzoh balls; the quintessential Passover delicacy.
+For the past few years, I’ve been on a quest to create perfect vegan matzoh balls.
+The first recipe I tried used tofu—which I prefer not to use being Ashkenazi—to replace the egg.
+The matzoh balls definitely held up well, but they were extremely dense.
+I would have liked a fluffier vegan matzoh ball, but then again, I was just excited to be able to eat matzoh balls at all.

-My next attempt at vegan matzoh balls saw the tofu replaced with flax seed, but I found the density to be about the same.
-So the year after, I eschewed matzoh balls altogether, and made a potato leek soup instead.
-I had all but given up hope that I would one day make a matzoh ball that was vegan, kitniyot free, and fluffy.
+My next attempt at vegan matzoh balls saw the tofu replaced with flaxseed, but I found the density to be about the same.
+So the year after, I eschewed matzoh balls altogether and made a potato leek soup instead.
+I had almost given up hope that I would one day manage a matzoh ball that was vegan, kitniyot-free, and fluffy.